Brunost Cheese vs Chèvre (Goat Cheese)

 Chèvre is the French word for goat, and it refers to any cheese made from goat's milk.
 These cheeses can vary widely in texture from soft and creamy to firm and crumbly.
 Chèvre flavors range from mild and smooth to tangy and bold, depending on the age and production methods.

-Brunost Cheese comes from Denmark, Finland, Germany, Iceland, Norway and Sweden.
-Chèvre (Goat Cheese) originated from France.
+• Origin: Brunost Cheese (Denmark, Finland, Germany, Iceland, Norway and Sweden), Chèvre (Goat Cheese) (France)

 Brunost Cheese Chèvre (Goat Cheese)